Te Kete Ipurangi Navigation:

 How would we check their accuracy?

-5. Split the class into groups and assign each group one of the seven statements.
+6. Split the class into groups and assign each group one of the statements.
+A tuakana-teina model could work well here.
 Tell the groups their task is to check whether the statement is accurate.
-As the students work ask them to record the assumptions they are making.
+They may need to collect data from their fellow ākonga.
+As ākonga work, ask them to record the assumptions they are making.
 These will include:

 • the estimated length of the activity each day

-• whether the activity occurs for the same amount of time on weekends and week days
+• whether the activity occurs for the same amount of time on weekends and weekdays

 • the length of an average lifetime